 This section provides information about VERITAS Volume Manager, RDAC IDs, and single points of failure.

 VERITAS Volume Manager and Data Multipathing

-If you are using RDAC as your failover driver, and you are using the VERITAS Volume Manager, you must disable Data Multipathing (DMP).
-Complete one of the following procedures, according to your version of VERITAS Volume Manager.
+If you are using the VERITAS Volume Manager, you must disable Data Multipathing (DMP) either for all devices, or just for FAStT storage servers, depending on your version of the VERITAS Volume Manager.